tejashwaree/WysaAutomation/README.md

 - Creating TestNG XML File
 - Running Tests
 - Checking Test Reports

+## Description: Selenium Automation for Login Functionality

+Project Overview: This project aims to automate the login functionality of a web application using Selenium WebDriver.
+This automation framework is designed to ensure the login process's reliability, efficiency, and accuracy through comprehensive test scenarios.
+By leveraging Selenium for browser automation, Java for programming, and integrating the Page Object Model with TestNG, this project aims to deliver a robust and maintainable test suite.

+Tools and Technologies:

+1. Selenium WebDriver: Used for automating the web browser interaction and driving the test scripts.
+2. Java: The programming language used for writing the automation scripts, ensuring compatibility and scalability.
+3. Page Object Model (POM): Framework pattern employed to enhance code maintainability and readability by encapsulating page elements and actions in separate classes.
+4. TestNG: Testing framework utilized for managing and executing test cases, generating test reports, and providing various configuration options

 ## Prerequisites
 Before you start, ensure you have the following installed: